openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

    -vnc :2
    ```
    3. Connect a VNC client with `<host-ip-address>:2`.
    4. Follow the prompts on the screen to finish installing the Guest VM.
-Name the Guest VM `ovsa_runtime`.
+As a name us `ovsa_runtime`.
    5. Shut down the Guest VM.
    6. Restart the Guest VM:
    ```sh